 If you are using an agency, view the widest range of properties.
 There will inevitably be much doubling up of properties, with owners putting their properties on the books of as many agents as possible to secure a tenant.
 Check that the property you are considering isn’t on other agents’ books: it might be available at a lower rent.
 You can also rent privately, and should look out for signs saying se alquila, which means “for let”.
 Don’t be afraid to ring these numbers thinking the landlord is going to be Spanish.
 Many English owners will use them too because they will be hoping to attract the widest possible range of enquiries, from prospective Spanish tenants as well as English.

-To be fully legal, contracts must be in Spanish, signed by landlord and tenant, and contain ID numbers (NIE for foreigners) of both.
+To be fully legal, contracts must be signed by landlord and tenant, and contain ID numbers (NIE for foreigners) of both.
 Strictly speaking, rental contracts should be signed before a notary and registered at the Spanish Land Registry (Registro de la Propiedad), but the reality is often much more informal.
 Along with the contract you should get an inventory of items in the property, and the condition they are in.
 Check these thoroughly, because if there is any discrepancy, it is likely to involve a deduction from your deposit when you leave.
 If there are any marks or damages, particularly if these are not specified in the inventory, take photographs, and resolve the issue as early as possible rather than waiting until you vacate.

+Apart from paying rent in advance, you will also almost certainly be asked to pay a deposit which will be held against any damage or debt incurred during your tenancy – note that landlords may not keep deposits or make deductions from them for cleaning or redecorating after a tenant leaves, and any deductions made must be detailed in writing, with justification, and must be agreed by the tenant.
+Equally, if repairs or justifiable expenses exceed a deposit, then the tenant must pay immediately.
+If either side fails to comply with these requirements it is a matter for legal action and the courts.
 If all is well, however, then the deposit should be returned immediately, and if not repaid within a month, will attract legal interest.
 The deposit may be called a deposit or a bond, or in Spanish, fianza: article 36 of urban letting legislation says that a deposit equivalent to one month’s rent is a legal minimum for long-term rentals (the requirement is two months’ deposit for uso distinto, i.e. other than for living in, e.g. a business), so the landlord is required by law to ask for this, as is the tenant to pay it.